wchaering/fractal-area/README.md

 The script will output the results to a file storing the real values, the imaginary values and the escape iteration of the points.
 This file, plot.dat, can be displayed using GNUplot.

 #####Usage:
-Run `include("Mandlebrot\ Fractals.jl")` and you will be guided through generating a Mandelbrot Set.
+Run `include("mandelbrot_area.jl")` and you will be guided through generating a Mandelbrot Set.

 #####GNUPlot Commands: